 A: The preferred procedure is to leave a small amount of caries or decalcified dentin (0.5 mm) over the pulp to avoid an exposure.
 Write in the “Note to Examiners” on the worksheet your intentions.
 All other caries in the preparation must be removed.
 If an exposure does occur, write in the “Note to Examiners” on the worksheet your intentions regarding the exposure and how it will be managed, place a rubber dam (if not already in place) and call a Floor Examiner.
 Upon verification of the exposure, a Floor Examiner will instruct you to place a pulp capping material over the exposure as soon as possible.

-Q: Can my assistant dismiss my patient while I am in the Endodontics exam?
+Q: Can my assistant dismiss my patient while I am in the Sim Lab?

 A: Yes, if there is no follow up required when your patient returns from the grading area.
 Remember, a Floor Examiner’s initials are required on worksheets for patient release from the exam.

-Q: When do I have to go to the Endodontics lab to do my Endodontics procedure?
+Q: When do I have to go to the Endodontics lab to do my Endodontic and Prosthodontic procedures?

-A: You may go to the Endo lab anytime during your block time schedule.
+A: You may go to the Sim Lab anytime during your block time schedule.
 It is recommended that you are in the lab in the first 30 minutes to avoid any delay getting your setup check .
-You must turn your two (2) endo models and radiographs at the end of the time block or you will receive a late penalty.
+You must turn your two (2) endo models, radiographs and/ or Prosthodontic model at the end of the time block, or you will receive a late penalty.
 There are no exceptions.

 Q: What identification do I need to provide at the exam?